Admissions FAQ

 • HOW LONG DOES THE COGAT LAST?

 • The CogAT lasts about 2 hours.
 It consists of three sections, verbal, quantitative and non-verbal sections.
-There is no timed essay on the exam this year.

 • WHAT IS THE COGAT?